Vyacheslav Molotov: Soviet Premier

-Addressing a Moscow communist party conference on 23 February 1929, Molotov emphasised the need to undertake "the most rapid possible growth of industry" both for economic reasons and because, he claimed, the Soviet Union was in permanent, imminent danger of attack.
+Addressing a Party conference in Moscow on 23 February 1929, Molotov emphasised the need to undertake "the most rapid possible growth of industry" both for economic reasons and because, he claimed, the Soviet Union was in permanent, imminent danger of attack.
 The argument over how fast to expand industry was behind the rift between Stalin and the right, led by Bukharin and Rykov, who feared that too rapid a pace would cause economic dislocation.
 With their defeat, Molotov emerged as the second most powerful figure in the Soviet Union.
 During the Central Committee plenum of 19 December 1930, Molotov succeeded Alexey Rykov as the Chairman of the Council of People's Commissars, the equivalent of a Western head of government.

 In that post, Molotov oversaw the implementation of the First Five-Year Plan for rapid industrialisation.
 Despite the great human cost, the Soviet Union under Molotov's nominal premiership made large strides in the adoption and the widespread implementation of agrarian and industrial technology.
 Germany secretly purchased munitions that spurred a modern armaments industry in the USSR.
-Ultimately, that arms industry, along with American and British aid, helped the Soviet Union prevail in the Second World War.
+Ultimately, that arms industry, along with aid from the UK and US, helped the Soviet Union prevail in the Second World War.

 Klim Voroshilov, Lazar Kaganovich, Alexander Kosarev and Vyacheslav Molotov at the seventh Conference of the All-Union Leninist Young Communist League (Komsomol), July 1932.